-Recently (October 2015) there was a situation during the little league softball world series that most of us are aware of where the coaches attempting to guarantee a spot in the semifinals for the tournament, conducted a game to intentionally lose.
+Lets look at unethical softball winning.
+In October 2015, there was a situation during the little league world series that most of us are aware of where the coaches attempting to guarantee a spot in the semifinals for the tournament, played a game to intentionally lose.
 Notice I did not say the team intentionally lost because it had nothing to do with the players and everything to do with the coaches.
-Lets look at unethical softball winning.

 If it had worked out the way that the coaches had designed, or if it was done more subtly without being noticed, they advance, and they are in the semifinals without a challenge.
 If successful, everyone is happy and no one says anything about the unethical tactic that was used.
 But what really happened?
 The plan was carried out so obviously, that steps needed to be taken to ensure that justice was done in the minds of the Little League International Committee directors after an appeal was made.
 But what would have happened if it went unnoticed with a more subtle approach with the same result.
 How many times have you as a coach been in this exact situation?